brandur/sorg/content/fragments-drafts/headspace.md

 not regret a minute that I've put toward it.
 It's a significant help in improving focus, reducing anxiety, and clarifying ideas.
-I know that I want to do more of it, and the only question is how to build the good habit.
+I know that I want to do more of it, and the only question is how to build the habit.

-The best methods I know of are to start with more modest goals like ten minute daily practices, and to have technology assist through gamification and reminders;
-normally annoying anti-patterns of the mobile age, but helpful when it comes to building good habits.
+The best methods I know of are to start with modest goals, like ten minute daily practice, and to have technology assist through gamification and reminders; normally annoying anti-patterns of the mobile age, but helpful when it comes to building good habits.
+I look forward to Headspace helping out here.

 [1] For example, Sam Harris has two guided meditation
     sessions on Sound Cloud ([9 minutes][9-min] and [26